Margaret Eliza Maltby: Personal life

+In 1901 Maltby adopted a boy, Philip Randolph Meyer, who she claimed was the orphaned son of a close friend.
+This claim was accepted throughout both Maltby's and Meyer's lives.
 In 2014, Autosomal DNA tests of Meyer's two daughters through Ancestry.com showed strong links to known descendants of Maltby's mother and of her father.
 The results of the tests indicated that Philip Randolph Meyer was Maltby's natural son.
 He was born in June 1897, six months after Maltby's sudden resignation from Wellesley College.
 Maltby likely resigned to hide her pregnancy and preserve her career.
 When Maltby returned to a research position in Germany in 1898, she left her son in the care of a friend who had a nursery.
 Upon taking up a post at Barnard College, Maltby reunited with Meyer.

 In her leisure time, Maltby enjoyed listening to music, especially the Metropolitan Opera, and travel.
 She also enjoyed spending time with Meyer's children (her grandchildren) who were born in the 1930s.
 In her later years Maltby suffered from arthritis.
 Maltby died on May 3, 1944, at the Columbia-Presbyterian Medical Center in New York City.
 After her death, Meyer burned Maltby's personal papers as she had requested that he do.
 It has been speculated that this was to protect her public or private reputation.